 These gnocchi transform a pâte à choux base into pillowy dumplings, poached until just set, then crisped in butter.
 Pecorino Romano PDO provides the salty backbone, while shallot, garlic, and lemon bring brightness and aroma.

-These aren't potato gnocchi - they're built on pâte à choux, the same dough behind cream puffs and éclairs, except here it's loaded with Pecorino Romano PDO and piped straight into simmering water.
-The result is a gnocchi that's impossibly light inside and crisps up golden in the pan.
-The technique sounds advanced but it's actually very forgiving - pipe, poach, sear.
-The Pecorino Romano PDO is the backbone of the whole dish, bringing salt and depth to the dough and again as a finishing shower on top.
-Shallot, garlic, and lemon keep it bright without competing.
+These aren't potato gnocchi.
+They're built on pâte à choux, the same dough behind cream puffs and éclairs, loaded with Pecorino Romano PDO and piped straight into simmering water.
+The egg-leavened dough is what keeps the inside light while the outside crisps up golden in butter.
+The technique sounds advanced, but it's pipe, poach, sear, nothing more.
+Pecorino Romano PDO seasons the dough itself and gets a second pass as a finishing shower on top, with shallot, garlic, and lemon keeping it bright without competing.

 Tips and Tricks